ukify — Combine components into a signed Unified Kernel Image for UEFI systems

 The calculation of PCR values is done for specific boot phase paths.
 Those can be specified with

-option.
+the Phases=/--phases= option.
 If not specified, the default provided

 by systemd-measure is used.
 It is also possible to specify the

-, and
+PCRPublicKey=/--pcr-public-key=, and

-arguments more than once.
+Phases=/--phases= arguments more than once.
 Signatures will then be

 performed with each of the specified keys.
-On the command line, when both --phases=
+On the command line, when both --phases= and

-are used, they must be specified the same number of times, and then
+--pcr-private-key= are used, they must be specified the same number of times, and then

 the n-th boot phase path set will be signed by the n-th key.
 This can be used to build different trust

 policies for different phases of the boot.
-In the config file, PCRPrivateKey=
+In the config file, PCRPrivateKey=,

-are grouped into separate sections,
+PCRPublicKey=, and Phases= are grouped into separate sections,

 describing separate boot phases.
-If SigningEngine=
+If SigningEngine=/--signing-engine=

 is specified, then the private keys arguments will be passed verbatim to OpenSSL as URIs, and the public